xavyalejodp/coding_tournament/README.md

 ![](docs/screens/cluster.png?raw=true)

 3.- Every event needs a unique URL to be easily shared to other persons.
-This unique URl zooms the map and opens the Event info Window automatically
+This unique URl zooms the map and opens the Event info Window automatically.

 4.- There should be a button to report an event, clicking on it should open the form to create an event (Panel should slide from right, open in a modal or something else, be creative!)